In recent years, the topic of Chinese veterinary medicine, also called Eastern veterinary medicine, has become quite the buzz.

 In other words, the main focus is not targeted only at the cause of disease.
 The patient’s physical characteristics (age, breed, temperament, activity, environment) and other organs are taken into consideration as well, based on the theory of the body being an interconnected system.

-Once the cause of the imbalance is pinpointed, treatment may begin.
+Once the practitioner pinpoints the cause of the imbalance, treatment may begin.
 This brings us to the four branches of Traditional Chinese Veterinary Medicine: Acupuncture, Herbal Medicine, Food Therapy and Tui-na (Qi-gong, a form of Chinese meditative exercise, is another branch of TCM that is excluded from TCVM only because it cannot be performed by animals).

 Food Therapy is treating disease with a knowledge of food energetics.
 Hippocrates once said, “Let food be thy medicine and medicine be thy food.”

 Traditional Chinese Veterinary Medicine opens the door to a whole new world of treatment and diagnostics.
 Personally, Dr. Damron believes in a balance between Western and Eastern medicine.
-He believes every patient is unique in their own way and should be treated as such.
+He believes every patient is unique in their own way and treats them as such.

 Whereas some cases may benefit from Chinese medicine, others may require treatment with Western methods.
 Of course, there are some instances where a blend of Eastern and Western medicine is the best choice.